ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 A "token" is like a simplified representation of a element in the lexical context.

-Example with the shell langage :
+Example with the shell language :

 ```bash
 ls && pwd
 ```

-Ici, nous avons 3 tokens de 2 types différents :
 Here, we have 3 tokens of 2 types :
 `ls` is `TOK_WORD`
 `&&` is `TOK_AND`
 `pwd` also is `TOK_WORD`

 `TOK_*` is a enum.
-This is helpfull to abstract our elements rather than browse many times the word we curently process.
+This is helpful to abstract our elements rather than browse many times the word we currently process.

 ##### Lexer